RoboSense-LiDAR/rs_driver/doc/howto/how_to_use_rs_driver_viewer.md

    Typer of LiDAR, the default value is *RS16*

+- -x

+   Transformation parameter, default is 0, unit: m

+- -y

+   Transformation parameter, default is 0, unit: m

+- -z

+   Transformation parameter, default is 0, unit: m

+- -roll

+   Transformation parameter, default is 0, unit: radian

+- -pitch

+   Transformation parameter, default is 0, unit: radian

+- -yaw

+   Transformation parameter, default is 0, unit: radian

 - -pcap

    The absolute path of pcap file.
 If this argument is set, the driver will work in off-line mode and the pcap file.
 Otherwise the driver work in online mode.

+**The point cloud transformation function can only be used when the cmake option ENABLE_TRANSFORM is set to ON.**

 ## 3 Examples